Festival of Farmland Biodiversity

 Not only does our biodiversity rely on the management practices in agriculture, agriculture relies on biodiversity.
 Biodiversity plays a key role in the functioning of ecosystems and their ability to provide ecosystem services which farmers rely on.
 Biodiversity provides ecosystem services some of which farmers rely on for sustainable agriculture including nutrient cycling, photosynthesis, soil formation, pollination, disease and pest regulation and water purification.

-Check out the photographs and videos sent in by farmers from all over the country here
+Check out the photographs and videos on farmland biodiversity from all over the country here

 Share photographs of biodiversity actions or habitats on your farm using #FarmlandBiodiversity